IBM/hyperprotect/tutorials/easy-to-use-oso.md

   - Get block id of the new volume with `blkid /dev/vg_data/lv_data` command:
   ```
   [root@cotoso1 ~]# blkid /dev/vg_data/lv_data
-  /dev/vg_data/lv_data: UUID="be27deac-3099-4acc-a056-92bcded2a3e2" TYPE="xfs"
+  /dev/vg_data/lv_data: UUID="be27deac-3099-4acc-a056-92bcded2a3e2" TYPE="ext4"
   ```
-  - *Add* the following line to `/etc/fstab`, but change the UUID to match the previous output on YOUR system `UUID=be27deac-3099-4acc-a056-92bcded2a3e2   /data   xfs   defaults   0 0`
+  - *Add* the following line to `/etc/fstab`, but change the UUID to match the previous output on YOUR system `UUID=be27deac-3099-4acc-a056-92bcded2a3e2   /data   ext4   defaults   0 0`
   - Test before rebooting:
   ```
   systemctl daemon-reload